 Skip links

-Aruba implements 12.5% VAT 2023
+Aruba delays 12.5% VAT implementation until 2024

 Aruba, along with Bonaire and Curaçao are part of the Netherlands.
 It is largely dependant on tourism.
 The new tax is being coordinated with the Dutch, who tied the new indirect tax to the funding package provided during the COVID-19 pandemic.

 The average VAT rate for the Caribbean Islands is 16%.
+Aruba would join the 171 country to introduce VAT.

 For regular free updates register for our global VAT and GST news.